Code Mixologist : A Practitioner's Guide to Building Code-Mixed LLMs: Training and Modeling Strategies

 \subsection{Post-training: Specializing, Aligning, and Controlling Behavior}

 Post-training methods start from a general base model and adapt it to downstream tasks, deployment objectives, and desired code-mixing behavior.

-\paragraph{Supervised and instruction tuning} \textbf{Supervised fine-tuning (SFT)} on labeled or pseudo-parallel data is the standard approach for task specialization, including conditional generation such as monolingual $\rightarrow$ code-mixed translation \citep{Heredia2025ConditioningLTH} \citep{9001577, DBLP:journals/corr/abs-1812-02370} Showcase how specialized code-mix aware training and embeddings can help improve the downstream performance of individual tasks.
-For parameter-efficient specialization, PRO-CS utilizes instance-based prompt composition to combine task and language knowledge, achieving performance on par with full fine-tuning using only 0.18\% of total parameters. \citep{bansal-etal-2022-pro} \textbf{Instruction tuning} improves controllability; \textbf{COMMIT} keeps instruction templates in English while code-mixing content fields, preserving instruction clarity while exposing model to mixed inputs \citep{lee-etal-2024-commit}.
+\paragraph{Supervised and instruction tuning} \textbf{Supervised fine-tuning (SFT)} on labeled or pseudo-parallel data is the standard approach for task specialization, including conditional generation such as monolingual $\rightarrow$ code-mixed translation \citep{Heredia2025ConditioningLTH}.
+For parameter-efficient specialization, PRO-CS utilizes instance-based prompt composition to combine task and language knowledge, achieving performance on par with full fine-tuning using only 0.18\% of total parameters \citep{bansal-etal-2022-pro}. \textbf{Instruction tuning} improves controllability; \textbf{COMMIT} keeps instruction templates in English while code-mixing content fields, preserving instruction clarity while exposing model to mixed inputs \citep{lee-etal-2024-commit}.

 \paragraph{Preference alignment, personalization, and cross-lingual transfer} Beyond SFT, \textbf{RLAIF} aligns outputs with human preferences via reward modeling and RL, optimizing directly for perceived quality \citep{zhang2025improvingcodemixed}.
 Fine-tuning can also target stylistic control: \textbf{PARADOX} conditions generation on a learned user persona to match individual mixing styles \citep{Sengupta2023PersonaawareGMAB}.
-For transferring domain competence across languages, \textbf{MIGRATE} leverages code-switching data to adapt domain-specific English models efficiently \cite{hong-etal-2025-migrate} and synthetic code-switched tuning can improve low-resource performance without degrading high-resource languages \cite{Nagar2025BreakingLanguageBarriers}.
+For transferring domain competence across languages, \textbf{MIGRATE} leverages code-switching data to adapt domain-specific English models efficiently \citep{hong-etal-2025-migrate}, and synthetic code-switched tuning can improve low-resource performance without degrading high-resource languages \citep{Nagar2025BreakingLanguageBarriers}.

 \paragraph{Representations and structure for downstream robustness} Post-training also includes techniques that shape representations for reliable downstream use. \textbf{Contrastive learning} objectives such as \textbf{ConCSE} align code-mixed sentences with monolingual equivalents to produce semantically stable embeddings \citep{Jeon2024ConCSEUCAH}.
 For retrieval settings, \textbf{ContrastiveMix} decouples language alignment from relevance training to preserve ranking signals in IR/RAG \citep{do-etal-2024-contrastivemix}.
 For structure-sensitive tasks, explicit syntax can be incorporated via \textbf{code-mixed UD forests}, which merge parses from both languages into a unified graph to reduce single-parser transfer bias in relation extraction \citep{Fei2023ConstructingCUBP}.